 What is a toss prediction?
 Before the start of a cricket game, a coin is tossed to see which captain gets to select who will bat first and who will bowl first.
 Just like with most things in cricket betting online, you can bet on the outcome of this event!
-In fact, a lot of people enjoy trying to predict who will win the toss today and “toss predictions” is a popular search on Google.
-Our cricket betting guide will give expert tips on toss predictions.
+In fact, a lot of people enjoy trying to predict who will win the toss today and “toss prediction” is a popular search on Google.
+Our cricket betting guide will give you expert tips on other match predictions.

 The Importance of the Coin Toss in a Cricket Match